will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 \end{cases}
 $$

 For transactions operating at isolation levels that read from a consistent database snapshot, though (e.g. [Read Atomic](https://drops.dagstuhl.de/storage/00lipics/lipics-vol042-concur2015/LIPIcs.CONCUR.2015.58/LIPIcs.CONCUR.2015.58.pdf) and stronger), we can think about transactions as more cleanly partitioned between a "read phase" and "update phase".
-That is, we can consider the "output" of a transaction as writes to some subset of keys, each of which, at most, can depend on some subset of keys that were read from that transaction's snapshot.
+That is, we can consider the "input" of a transaction as the subset of keys it reads from its snapshot, and its "output" as writes to some subset of keys, each of which, at most, can depend on some subset of keys that were read from that transaction's snapshot.
 We can formalize this idea into the view of transactions as *state transformers*.
 For example, for a database with a key set $$\mathcal{K}=\{x,y,z\}$$, we can consider an example of a transaction modeled in this way:

 $$
 T: